benwei/bos/Readme.md

   make <br/>

 ## How to package bos.img
-  - sudo make package
+  - make package
   - previous command generated image file <br/>
   -- ./bos.img # a floppy image with vfat-12

 ## build all and run
-  - sudo make run # run with qemu-system-x86_64
+  - make run # run with qemu-system-x86_64